PsoriasisPlaque psoriasis; Psoriasis vulgaris; Guttate psoriasis; Pustular psoriasis

 Psoriasis is a skin condition that causes skin redness and irritation.
 Most people with psoriasis have thick, red skin with flaky, silver-white patches called scales.

-- Bacterial or viral infections, including strep throat and upper respiratory infections (such as a cold)
+- Infections from bacteria or viruses, including strep throat and upper respiratory infections

 - Dry air or dry skin